t3hpr1m3/codingprime.com/src/blog/2014/02/adapting-to-mac.md

 servers, I've migrated from [VPSLink](http://vpslink.com) to [Linode](https://www.linode.com), with a few one off droplets on [DigitalOcean](http://www.digitalocean.com).
 There isn't a machine in my house that doesn't at least dual-boot Linux.
+In fact, I inherited a Mac Mini when one of the startups I joined closed its doors, and even it runs Linux.

 For the last few years, my primary dev box has been my [ASUS behemoth](http://www.asus.com/ROG_ROG/G74SX/).
 It's nowhere near an ultrabook, but it was mine.
 Mine in the sense that it